Response to Ebola in Congo hampered by violence, says group

 - Retired teacher and social-services leader from Seattle killed in Ecuador home invasion

-Even after nearly seven months, she says more than 40 percent of the deaths are still taking place in communities rather than at Ebola treatment centers.
+As a result, people are still reluctant to bring the sick to treatment centers.
+More than 40 percent of the deaths are still taking place in communities rather than at Ebola treatment centers, according to the group, also known by its French acronym MSF.

+The use of security forces in the area is also complicating efforts, she said.

+“Using police to force people into complying with health measures Is not only unethical it’s totally counterproductive,” she said.